In the previous post, we have seen two of the things that are possible to do with interactive.

 git status we would see the files that were modified in the commit:

 Now we could add the files and commit them.
 Theoretically, here you do the commits splitting.
 For our example, we could do something like:

 What we did was adding files step by step and make commits.
 With all of this done, we could move on with the

 And… done!
 Now, if we look at the log, we would have something like that:

 - The file names/structure and messages of all commits are just an example.

-- We used the word screen to make reference each return of the terminal.
+- We used the word screen to refer to each return of the terminal.

-- By default, my terminal editor is vim, that makes easier to edit the screens that I commented in the previous topic.
+- By default, my terminal editor is vim, making it easier to edit the screens that I commented on in the previous topic.